DataBiosphere/bond/.github/PULL_REQUEST_TEMPLATE.md

 \<For your reviewers' sake, please describe in a sentence or two what this PR is accomplishing (usually from the users' perspective, but not necessarily).\>

+\<Also include a link to the Jira ticket, and don\'t forget to include the ticket number in the PR title.\>

 Why:

 \<For your reviewers' sake, please describe in ~1 paragraph what the value of this PR is to our users or to ourselves.\>